In this post, I take you through seven different ways to make money gambling.

 I have a detailed free introduction guide to matched betting.

-After that, you will probably want to sign up to one of the matched betting services like Oddsmonkey.
-For £17.99 a month they guide you into matched betting and feed you all the offers.
-You simply work your way through.
+After that, you will want to sign up to one of the matched betting services like Oddsmonkey.
+For £17.99 a month they guide you into matched betting and provide a constantly updating list of what free bets are currently available.
+You simply work your way through the list.

-As I said, it is probably the easiest way to become a professional gambler but does have a cap.
+Matched betting is probably the easiest way to become a professional gambler but does have an earnings cap.
 Once you have made £15,000-£20,000 you will need to move on to another way to make money gambling.